Your Admissions Journey

-We are committed to ensuring our young people be given the opportunity to have a complete, happy and successful career at Bancroft’s, leaving as confident, well-educated and competent adults, ready for the challenges ahead.
+We are committed to ensuring our young people are given the opportunity to have a complete, happy and successful career at Bancroft's, leaving as confident, well-educated and competent adults, ready for the challenges ahead.
 We promote our school values of curiosity, integrity, kindness, balance, courage and excellence: the human qualities necessary to flourish within a community.

-Our pupils come from a diverse mix of backgrounds and we greatly value our multi-ethnic and multi-faith community, believing it to be an ideal nurturing ground for our future society, developing understanding and respect for individuality and for those around us.
+Our pupils come from a diverse mix of backgrounds and we greatly value our multi-ethnic and multi-faith community, believing it to be an ideal nurturing ground for our society, developing understanding and respect for individuality and for those around us.

-The School applies the entrance criteria to all potential pupils regardless of any disability, race, gender, ethnicity or sexual orientation of which we are made aware and will make reasonable adjustments where necessary in order not to put a disabled student at a substantial disadvantage compared to their peers.
+The School applies the entrance criteria to all potential pupils regardless of any disability, race, gender, ethnicity or sexual orientation of which we are made aware and will make reasonable adjustments where necessary in order not to put a disabled student at a disadvantage compared to their peers.

 There are two main ages of entry to Bancroft’s: at 7+ (into Year 3) and at 11+ (into Year 7); in addition, we admit smaller numbers at 16+ (into Year 12).

 Places may occasionally become available at other ages as families move out of the area.

 7+ (into Year 3).
 Entrance is by our own competitive test, held in January of the year of entry.
 Candidates will be invited into the Preparatory School on two separate occasions.
 We are in a fortunate position to recruit about 60 pupils at this age, from a very wide range of independent and state schools.